ALF

 Signal Timeline

-2 de 8Filing History
+2 of 8Filing History

 The filing confirms a critical pivot for Centurion Acquisition Corp. as it seeks to move its liquidation date back by one year.
 While the extension provides a necessary lifeline and operational runway, the ultimate success of the move depends on the level of redemptions and the quality of the target company identified.
 Investors are now weighing the benefit of a longer search window against the risk of a diminished cash pile and the potential for a desperate, sub-par merger.